 Here is something to think about

 What could the world look like if teen girls, if our own daughters, truly started to believe that they are great?
 That they can accomplish anything they put their minds to?
 We have the power to make a difference by believing in our daughters.
-If you would like ideas about how to help reinforce this message with your daughter, check out our confidence guide!

 We would love to hear your thoughts on this topic on Facebook page.